misterz12/interpolationcode/README.md

 3) When running the main script make sure you use the double quotes if using shell expansion when specifying the input file path because otherwise the shell will expand it and it won't be correctly processed by the script; for example "data/sorted_19*.csv" include the double quotes.

-4) Because for recent days data is being added after the day first becomes available in the file the main script will only process data older than at least 7 days to allow the data to be completed; this means the main script will have to be run after New Year using the previous year after the 8th of January so all data is imported.
+4) Because for recent days/weks data is being added after the day first becomes available in the data file the application will check the existing data and update the data with the new values only if they are different; this is to avoid table bloat in the Postgres database caused by excessive updating.

 5) The query uses  `->>` because the data is stored as JSON in Postgres; this allows us to process more or less signals in the future if needed.

 6) The current version only processes stations in the United States; if other areas are needed one has to open the `database.py` file and edit `get_all_counties_query`.

+7) If one needs smaller regions to be processed (*adm3* and above) tweak the queries in the `database.py` file.